If these are things you’re hearing in your classroom, your students may be struggling with a lack of resilience.

 Ready to build resilience in your classroom?

-To discuss this workshop for your school or to book now, contact me now.
+To book this workshop for your school, delivered online or in-person, contact me now.